Raspberry

-The raspberry is the edible fruit of a multitude of plant species in the genus Rubus of the rose family, most of which are in the subgenus Idaeobatus.
+The raspberry is the edible fruit of several plant species in the genus Rubus of the rose family, most of which are in the subgenus Idaeobatus.
 The name also applies to these plants themselves.
 Raspberries are perennial with woody stems.

-World production of raspberries in 2020 was 895,771 tonnes, led by Russia with 20% of the total.
+World production of raspberries in 2023 was 940,979 tonnes, led by Russia with 23% of the total.
+Raspberries are cultivated across northern Europe and North America and are consumed in various ways, including as whole fruit and in preserves, cakes, ice cream, and liqueurs.

 Description

 A raspberry is an aggregate fruit, developing from the numerous distinct carpels of a single flower.
+Each carpel then grows into individual drupelets, which, taken together, form the body of a single raspberry fruit.
+As with blackberries, each drupelet contains a seed.
 What distinguishes the raspberry from its blackberry relatives is whether or not the torus (receptacle or stem) "picks with" (i.e., stays with) the fruit.
 When picking a blackberry fruit, the torus stays with the fruit.
 With a raspberry, the torus remains on the plant, leaving a hollow core in the raspberry fruit.

-Raspberries are grown for the fresh fruit market and for commercial processing into individually quick frozen (IQF) fruit, purée, juice, or as dried fruit used in a variety of grocery products such as raspberry pie.
-Raspberries need ample sun and water for optimal development.
-Raspberries thrive in well-drained soil with a pH between 6 and 7 with ample organic matter to assist in retaining water.
-While moisture is essential, wet and heavy soils or excess irrigation can bring on Phytophthora root rot, which is one of the most serious pest problems facing the red raspberry.
-As a cultivated plant in moist, temperate regions, it is easy to grow and has a tendency to spread unless pruned.
-Escaped raspberries frequently appear as garden weeds, spread by seeds found in bird droppings.